What Is a Podcast?

-Some people like to listen, whereas others prefer to speak.
-That’s why God invented podcasts.
-In the era of the digitalized word (e-mails, online news, blogs, e-books), it may seem that people are no longer interested in podcasts.
-Yet, they didn’t lose the ground and some of the most popular podcasts, such as The Daily hosted by Michael Barbaro, or The Tim Ferriss Show hosted by Tim Ferriss, still attract a wide audience.
+Some people prefer to listen, whereas others prefer to speak.
+That’s why podcasts were invented.
+In the era of digitization, where e-mails, online news, blogs, e-books permeated our world, it may seem that people are no longer interested in podcasts.
+Yet, podcasting didn’t lose the ground and some of the most popular ones, such as The Daily hosted by Michael Barbaro, or The Tim Ferriss Show hosted by Tim Ferriss, still attract a wide audience.

 The Key To A Successful Podcast